k03mad/request/README.md

-Adds queues and logging to the `Got` library
+"Got" with queues and debug logs